Mass Varying Neutrinos in Supernovae: Conclusions and Outlook

+In this paper we proposed a new phenomenological parameterization for the variation of the relevant neutrino oscillation parameters generally presented in MaVaN models, characterized by the parameters ($\eta$,$n_\nu^0$) and $\delta$.
+We analysed the neutrino and anti-neutrino survival probabilities for the channels $\bar \nu_e \rightarrow \bar \nu_s$ and $\nu_e \rightarrow \nu_s$ in the two flavor context with and without MaVaN.
+We studied the constraints on the mixing angle and vacuum mass difference coming from r-process and the SN1987A data.

+Assuming that MaVaN effects and MSW effects are equally important and the conditions about adiabaticity of resonances are mantained, we imposed a range for MaVaN parameters ($\eta$,$n_\nu^0$) that satisfied $n_\nu^0~>~10^{28}$ cm$^{-3}$ and $\eta<1$.
+In this range we found that the anti-neutrino survival probability behavior change, allowing smaller values of survival probability - P$\sim 0.5$ - for very small mixing angles, ~$10^{-6}-10^{-2}$ and small vacuum mass difference, $\Delta m^2_0=~1-20$~eV$^2$ that are in contradiction with SN1987A data.
+Then, if the MaVaN mechanism is effective with the MaVaN parameters in the range that we considered, we can rule out regions of parameter space that were allowed in standard scenario, without MaVaN's effects.

+We also studied the r-process nucleosynthesis condition $Y_e<0.5$ which is always fulfilled, independent of the oscillation parameters.
+Then this procedure failed to produce any constraint.

-For the next galactic supernova we expect a much larger amount of events coming from elastic scattering, then we consider that a good understanding of what happens to electronic neutrinos inside the supernova, in the context of neutrino oscillations, is crucial to understand the signal that will be detected.
+For the next galactic supernova we expect a much larger amount of events coming from $\bar\nu_e$ and $\nu_e$ elastic scattering.
+Then we consider that a good understanding of what happens to electronic neutrinos and anti-neutrinos inside the supernova, in the context of (anti)neutrino oscillations, is crucial to understand the signal that will be detected.
+Any discrepancy between experimental results and theoretical predictions will point to new physics.
+In special we presented that MaVaN mechanism can distort the neutrino and anti-neutrino probabilities and be a source of this discrepancy.
 Needless to say that, for anti-neutrinos, the sample data will be larger and with higher statistics the probability to find new phenomena will increase.

-The authors are thankful for the FAPESP, CNPq and CAPES financial support.
-We are also thankful for the useful comments and suggestions made by C. A. Moura.
-We are very greatful for the supernova profile supplied by the prof. H.~T-Janka.
-F. Rossi-Torres is also thankful for the hospitality of Laboratori Nazionali del Gran Sasso (LNGS) were this work was partially developed.